 Time series padding function

-group by time order by time.
-In addition,
+group by time order by timeclause.
+In this case, the

 time_series(time_column, window, format, padding_data)

-Parameter Description time_column The sequence of time, such as the default time field
+Parameter Description time_column The sequence of time, for example, the default time field

-window The size of the time window, which is composed of a number and a unit.
-Unit: s (seconds), m (minutes), h (hours), or d (days).
-Example: 2h, 5m, or 3d. format The MySQL time format, which is the final output format. padding_data The content to be added.
+window The size of the time window.
+The size is composed of a number and a unit.
+Valid units: s (seconds), m (minutes), h (hours), and d (days).
+For example, you can set the window to 2h, 5m, or 3d. format The MySQL time format.
+It is the format of the output. padding_data The content to be added.
 Valid values: